 is the language of computers – “1’s” and “0’s.”
 My dad's

-generation embraced transistors but the basic electronics we learned up
+hot and power-hungry vacuum tubes, but the basic electronics we learned

 through the 1980’s were based on these primary components and practical

 arrangements.
 Kids these days, and I mean kids, are using fancier